CINievas/real-time-loss-tools/README.md

     - `general:calculation_mode`: `scenario_damage`.
     - `general:ses_seed`: A positive integer to ensure reproducibility of the results.
     - `exposure:exposure_file`: Relative path to the XML file of the exposure model.
+    - `exposure:taxonomy_mapping_csv`: Relative path to the CSV file with the exposure-to-vulnerability mapping (if desired).
     - `exposure:time_event`: `day`, `night` or `transit`.
     - `fragility:structural_fragility_file`: Relative path to the XML file of the fragility model.